platformio/platformio-docs/en/latest/_sources/advanced/static-code-analysis/tools/cppcheck.rst.txt

   Warning ID can be found in square brackets at the end of defect description, for example:
   ``src\Blink.cpp:17: [low:style] The function 'loop' is never used. [unusedFunction]``

-By default, :ref:`piocheck` command doesn't scan framework sources and that's why some functions from in your project might be reported as unused.
+By default, :ref:`check` command doesn't scan framework sources and that's why some functions from in your project might be reported as unused.
 For example, you can ignore warnings about ``setup`` and ``loop`` functions from Arduino-based projects: